ELECTRICAL EQUIPMENT FIELD EVALUATION SERVICES

 Client shall:

-Ensure equipment is safe and capable of being de-energized (unless otherwise agreed upon).
+Ensure equipment is safe and capable of being LOTO de-energized (unless otherwise agreed upon).
+Consultant reserves the right to halt work if site conditions are deemed unsafe.

-Allow the Consultant to inspect, photograph, and document the equipment and facility within the defined scope of work.
+Allow the Consultant to inspect, photograph, and document the equipment and facility within the defined scope of work or proposal.

-Provide site-specific safety plans, active electrical permits, and relevant electrical distribution drawings.
+Provide site-specific safety plans, active electrical permits, and relevant electrical distribution drawings, including available fault currents vs. equipment's SCCR.

 Provide specific Invoicing requirements & instructions.

-Read AcDc Engineering’s “What is an Electrical Equipment Field Evaluation”, which may further explain or enhance these T&C.
+Read AcDc Engineering’s “What is an Electrical Equipment Field Evaluation” or “When Is a Field Evaluation Needed”, (included by reference on our website), which may further explain or enhance these T&C.

 3. SITE SAFETY ACKNOWLEDGMENT: